 Average: Applicant expresses an interest in seeking leadership in the field/AECT.

-Poor: Applicant does not address future leadership goals or plans.
+Needs Development: Applicant does not address future leadership goals or plans.

 Exemplary: Applicant demonstrates high levels of professionalism through their application and vita.

 Average: Applicant demonstrates some professionalism through either their application or their vita.